Radiology Hringbraut and Fossvogur

 After study:

-The doctor reads from the pictures and sends the result to the doctor who requested the study.
+A radiologist evaluates/interprets the examination and sends the results to the physician who requested it.

-That doctor will inform you about the results.
+That physician will inform you of the results.

 Purpose: